cancjs/canc/packages/canc-decorators/README.md

 Use the decorator when your toolchain supports one of the three flavors (declarative, co-located, consistent isolation guarantees already tested here).
 Fall back to manual wiring when decorators aren't available, or when the wrap site needs to be something the decorator can't express (e.g. conditional wrapping).
-Both paths carry the identical proto/instance memory tradeoff above — the decorator does not add or remove overhead versus wiring `cancAsync` by hand.
+Both paths carry the identical proto/instance memory tradeoff above; the decorator does not add or remove overhead versus wiring `cancAsync` by hand.

 ### Inheritance cases